 Day three: Hallelujah - navigating the unfamiliar together

 By the third day, things were starting to pick up speed.
 The next task focused on working against our assumptions.
 We applied a variety of methods to map out our predisposed ideas and opinions and then had to ignore them to think radically different.
 We were now charting the unknown – something that proved challenging for both groups.

 Armed with both business and design knowledge, we were able to draw up some impressive ideas, despite navigating the unfamiliar.
 But the “Hallelujah” feeling happened when we began to show genuine appreciation and understanding for each other’s skillset – knowing how and when the others’ skills applied and when to use them to our advantage.
 When we started to understand each other, we all got a greater appreciation of how powerful business and design can be when combined.

 So, what do we know now?
 Appreciate and apply our differences.

 After three intense days of both design and business being in the same room together, one thing’s for sure – we’re different.
-But what we can learn from this collaboration experiment is that it doesn’t mean we can’t work together.
-The key to achieving collaboration between design and business is that we first establish a common foundation.
+But what we can learn from this experiment is that it doesn’t mean we can’t work together.
+The key to achieving successful collaboration between design and business is that we first must establish a solid foundation.
 There’s no skyscraper without a ground floor, right?
 The foundation is what we created together the first day.
 Via playful interaction, we built up a common language.
-We also need to work closely together with a clearly defined mutual goal as we explored on the second day of the workshop.
+We also need to work closely together with a clearly defined mutual goal, as we explored on the second day of the workshop.

 An appreciation and understanding of each other’s skillsets also helps to drive collaboration between business people and designers, just as we saw happening on day three.”